 |Com 434 Desktop Publishing||3|

-1. ADCOM majors must complete a minor of at least 18 hours.
-The minor cannot be in a Communications related field.
+1. ADCOM majors must complete a minor of at least 15 hours.

 2. All students must meet COM requirements of an overall GPA of 2.5 and maintain a GPA of at least 2.5 to take upper level courses.